Examination Day Schedule

 - You must sign your name on your Identification Badge, attach one barcode label and place your Identification Badge in the badge holder with photo facing out to wear throughout the examination.

-- Your Identification Badge is coloured to match your exam track.
+- Your Identification Badge is the same colour as your exam track.
 Exam personnel identify you by your track colour and PEBC Identification number.

 - Candidate’s Agreement

-- You must read, sign and hand in 2 copies of the Candidate’s Agreement.
+- You must read, sign and hand in one copy of the Candidate’s Agreement.

-- If you have any questions or concerns about this agreement, you must contact PEBC before exam day.
+- If you have any questions or concerns about the contents of the Candidate’s Agreement, you must contact PEBC before exam day.

-- Candidate Notebook with an attached sheet of barcode labels
+- Candidate Notebook with a sheet of barcode labels attached

 - The Candidate Notebook contains blank pages to make notes for your own reference during the examination.